davestewart/davestewart-content/content/blog/work/project-estimation/index.md

   thumbnail: ./images/estimation-thumbnail.png
 ---

-# The work is never just "the work"
+# The work is never just 'the work'

 ## Intro